DeeprajR/Pathway-lIm-Iearning/README.md

 ## Introduction

 This project is done as part of Gen AI Workshop by Pathway & μLearn.
-The updates are made llm-app/examples/pipelines/demo-question-answering.
+The updates are made in llm-app/examples/pipelines/demo-question-answering.

 Add your Gemini API key to the .env file before running this project.